 The Abandoned Small Town Of Kaymoor In West Virginia Is Eerily Beautiful

-In 1960, most of Kaymoor Bottom was destroyed in a fire, and the mine was closed a couple years later.
+In 1960, most of Kaymoor Bottom was destroyed in a fire, and the mine was closed a couple of years later.
 The abandoned remains of the town are now owned by the National Park Service.

 To get to the trailhead: From US 19, follow WV 16 south through Fayetteville.
-Turn left on Gatewood Road (park signs indicates Kaymoor and Cunard).
+Turn left on Gatewood Road (park signs indicate Kaymoor and Cunard).
 Follow Gatewood Road 2.0 miles, and turn left at the Kaymoor sign (Kaymoor No. 1 Road).
 Follow this road about one mile to the “T” intersection; turn left.
 Parking is 50 yards on the right.
 You’ll find the Kaymoor site about a mile down the trail, and the remains of this abandoned town in West Virginia can be reached after descending 821 steps.

 Abandoned Town In West Virginia

-While the history of Kaymoor is haunting, it’s not quite one of the most haunted places in West Virginia.
+While the history of Kaymoor West Virginia is haunting, it’s not quite one of the most haunted places in the Mountain State.
 However, many local coal mines and similar landmarks have a haunted history interconnected with a past of tragedy.
 Some of the most haunted places in West Virginia include: